Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 solving recursively for the optimal cost-to-go (the cost that will

-ensure that the update $f(s,a)$ is defined for every state-action pair; we
+$\ell(s,a)$ are defined for every state-action pair; we can add self

-software, $\hat{J}^*$ can be represented as a vector with dimension equal
+$\hat{J}^*(s)$ can be represented as a vector with dimension equal to the

-to the number of discrete states.
+update for the entire vector.
 This algorithm, appropriately known as

 value iteration, is guaranteed to converge to the optimal